kushidat/outcomes_BH23/README.md

 KUSHIDA Tatsuya (RIKEN BRC), SHIN, Jae-Moon (DBCLS), and MASUYA Hiroshi (RIKEN BRC)

 ### Background:
 RIKEN BioResource Research Center (BRC) is constructing a bioresource knowledge graph (KG).
-The users can explore their bioresources (e.g., RIKEN mice relevant to specific MP terms.) for the KG.
+The users can explore their bioresources (e.g., RIKEN BRC mice relevant to specific MP terms.) for the KG.

 ### Aims:
 Leveraging human phenotype and disease information, we aimed to expand the information on model mice expected to be used for health care and medical research.